Italki Language Challenge - Russian (Part 1)

 To make a long story short, I will participate in another Italki Language Challenge for 6 hours within 2 weeks.

-- Russian is the most widely spoken language from Slavic language family.
+- Russian is the most widely spoken language from the Slavic language family.

 - Russian is originated from a BIG country that covers parts of Asia and Europe.